-8 See "National Center for Education Statistics: Trends in the Achievement Gap," available at http://nces.ed.gov/programs/coe/2006/section2/indicator14.asp
+&lt;sup>8 See "National Center for Education Statistics: Trends in the Achievement Gap," available at http://nces.ed.gov/programs/coe/2006/section2/indicator14.asp

-This is why we are starting the Clear Fund, the world's first completely transparent charitable grantmaker.
-It's not because we were looking for a venture to start; everyone involved with this project likes his/her current job.
+This is why we started the Clear Fund, the world's first completely transparent charitable grantmaker.
+It's not because we were looking for a venture to start; everyone involved with the project was enjoying his/her job and doing well at it.
 Rather, the Clear Fund comes simply from a need for a resource that doesn't exist: an information source to help donors direct their money to where it will accomplish the most good.